Gawynne History, Family Crest & Coats of Arms

 Early Origins of the Gawynne family

 The surname Gawynne was first found in County Mayo (Irish: Maigh Eo) located on the West coast of the Republic of Ireland in the province of Connacht, where they held a family seat from very ancient times.
 The Gavigan, Gavin, or Gavahan surname is derived from the Irish Chieftain Gabhadhan who was descended from King Colla da Crioch, one of the three Colla Kings who ruled Ireland and died about 360 A.D.

 Interestingly, early Cornish records listed reference to some of the family in the parish of St. Hilary, Cornwall.
 "Prior to the days of Elizabeth, the barton of Treveneage belonged to an ancient family called Gaverigan, from whom it passed during that reign, with a co-heiress to the Godolphins."

 Early History of the Gawynne family

-Another 188 words (13 lines of text) covering the years 1689, 1640, 1679 and 1929 are included under the topic Early Gawynne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gawynne research.
+Another 76 words (5 lines of text) covering the years 1689, 1640, 1679 and 1929 are included under the topic Early Gawynne History in all our PDF Extended History products and printed products wherever possible.